egordorichev/BurningKnight/npc_and_quests.md

 * explosive projectiles
 * item, that gives you explosive projectiles

-# snek

-* Sells poison, snake and teeth related items for coins
- - Backpack
- - Poison Flask
- - Teeth Necklesse

-* When you buy his entire stock he goes like
- + "You must do everything to satisfy the customer, Roger!"
- + "Yes!
-I will do, what I must."
- + And he sells him self to you as a pet (his final deal)
- + If you buy him, he starts following you around, by flying in his box after you.
-   He gets close to enemies and poisens em.

 # boxy

 * Sells key and box/crate related stuff for keys, instead of coins